Mazid2003/Mazid2003/README.md

 🔹 5.
 AI Based Content Analysis
 ❤️ Designed a user friendly website where user can upload a PDF file and ask queries which are related to the content in the PDF file.

 🔧 Tech Stack: Python, NLP, Flask

 🏆 Achievements & Awards

-🏅 Winner of Smart India Hackathon (SIH) 2023 – Developed an AI-driven solution for real-world problem statements.
+🏅 Winner of Internal Smart India Hackathon (SIH) 2023 – Developed an AI-driven solution for real-world problem statements.

-🏅 Winner of Ideathon 2023 – Presented an innovative project using AI & ML for automation.
+🏅 Winner of Ideathon 2023 – Presented an innovative project using AI & ML for automation which was conducted by Vishnu Instistute of Engineering and Technology.

 🏅 Patent Holder – Successfully patented the Autonomous Target Striking Vehicle, an AI-powered autonomous system.

+🏅 Paper Publication - Successfully published our research paper titled as Logo Detection using Deep Learning under IEEE.

 🏅 Certified in Python, Azure, and Machine Learning – Recognized for expertise in ML & cloud computing.

 📫 Let's Connect!

 💼 Portfolio: mazidmohammad.pythonanywhere.com

 📧 Email: mazidmd750@gmail.com

 🔗 LinkedIn: www.linkedin.com/in/mohammadmazid